 The end result is less stuff which means it’s easier to see and find what you have.

-A wonderful benefit to having a decluttered home is that it is easier to maintain.
+A wonderful decluttering benefit is that it makes your home easier to maintain.
 Putting items away at the end of the day doesn’t feel like a monumental task.

 When you own less, there aren’t as many options for things to get out of hand.
 Having less stuff doesn’t mean your home is always perfectly neat.
 It can still get messy but it’s easier to fix.